fortran-lang/minpack/README.md

-We have discussed at https://github.com/fortran-lang/minpack/issues/8 which version to use as the community maintained fortran-lang version and decided to use the latter repository, which now became the fortran-lang version.
+We have discussed at https://github.com/fortran-lang/minpack/issues/8 which version to use as the community maintained fortran-lang version and decided to use the latter repository, which became the fortran-lang version.
 We have or are in the process of porting improvements from the former repository.

 ### Contributors